Homebrew/legacy-homebrew/share/doc/homebrew/FAQ.md

 * Options were passed to the install command i.e. `brew install $FORMULA` will use a bottled version of $FORMULA, but
-`brew install $FORMULA —enable-bar` will trigger a source build.
+`brew install $FORMULA --enable-bar` will trigger a source build.
 * The `--build-from-source` option is invoked.
 * The environment variable `HOMEBREW_BUILD_FROM_SOURCE` is set.
 * The machine is not running OS X 10.8+ as all bottled builds are